zx80/flask-simple-auth/README.md

 Directive `FSA_REALM` provides the authentication realm.
-Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `use_ha1_pw`, as a dictionnary.
+Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `use_ha1_pw`, as a dictionary.

 See also [Password Management](#password-management) below for how the password is retrieved and checked.
 Note that password management